sharetribe/flex-docs/src/docs/cookbook-payments/enable-payment-intents-in-ftw/index.md

 When using PaymentIntent flow, we don't need `stripe.createToken` anymore, but we need to add two new thunk calls:
-`stripe.handleCardPayment` and `stripe.retrievePaymentIntent`.
+`stripe.confirmCardPayment` and `stripe.retrievePaymentIntent`.

-`stripe.handleCardPayment` is needed to provide SCA as mentioned earlier.
+`stripe.confirmCardPayment` is needed to provide SCA as mentioned earlier.
 However, since customers are making several AJAX calls on `CheckoutPage`, it is possible that there is a network error or something else happening between those calls.
 Even the whole page, might be reloaded at some point.
 We need to retrieve up-to-date PaymentIntent from Stripe API and check its status to be able to continue the payment process.
 This can be done with `stripe.retrievePaymentIntent`.

+> Note: previously `stripe.confirmCardPayment` was called
+> `stripe.handleCardPayment` which is now deprecated.
+Basically,
+> handleCardPayment has been renamed to confirmCardPayment.
+In addition
+> to the rename, Stripe has slightly modified the arguments.
+These
+> changes should not affect the behavior of the method.

 ## 3. CheckoutPage: add new API calls and call them in sequence